 Schools who are new to the RIT undergraduate credit program will be contacted to submit a W-9 form prior to payment.

-In March/April, the primary PLTW contacts from certified schools will receive a check reflecting the $20 per registered student (between January and December).
+In mid-April, the primary PLTW contacts from certified schools will receive a check reflecting the $20 per registered student (between January and December).
 These grants are intended to be earmarked for use in the school’s PLTW program.